Zain Davids

-Mogamat Zain Davids (born 4 May 1997) is a South African rugby union player, that competes in both the 15-man and sevens variants of the game.
+Mogamat Zaïn Davids (born 4 May 1997) is a South African rugby union player, that competes in both the 15-man and sevens variants of the game.
 He is currently contracted by the South African Rugby Union to play for the South Africa Sevens national team.
 His regular position is in the loose-forward position, but he also played as a centre at schoolboy level.